zoom-c/docs/trezor-user/advanced_features.rst

 D. Recover your TREZOR back to the old recovery seed and send your bitcoins to your new TREZOR account

  1. Run the :doc:`Recovery process <recovery>`
- 2. Once your old TREZOR is recovered send your bitcoins to the new TREZOR account who's address you wrote down in step B.
+ 2. Once your old TREZOR is recovered send your bitcoins to the new TREZOR account whose address you wrote down in step B.

 E. Select your TREZOR and press **Wipe device**